 The best way to prevent a dog from developing bacterial or viral pneumonia is to vaccinate it for these diseases.
-The most common causes of pneumonia have vaccines available for them but keeping a dog out of a known infected area is also of course recommended.
+Though vaccines are available for the most common causes of pneumonia, it is also recommended to keep dogs out of areas where there may be infections.
 Places where dogs frequent, including dog parks, dog daycare, and boarding facilities can all harbor bacteria and viruses that can cause pneumonia.
 If a dog is coughing or showing signs of pneumonia or another respiratory disease, other dogs should be kept away from it as well.

 If inhaled irritants are the concern, keeping the air clean where a dog lives can decrease the likelihood of it causing pneumonia.
 Air purifiers can help keep home air clean, pet owners should never smoke in the house or by their pets, and aerosol sprays should be avoided.

-If the pneumonia a dog has is caused by a virus or bacteria then yes, it can be contagious.
-If it is caused by an irritant or trauma and inflammation is present without an infection then it is not contagious but there is always concern for an infection developing.
+Pneumonia caused by a virus or bacteria can be contagious to other animals (but not humans).
+Pneumonia that is caused by aspiration, an irritant, or trauma, and has inflammation but no infection, is not contagious.
+However, there is always a concern for an infection to develop.
 To be safe, if a dog is diagnosed with pneumonia it is best to keep it isolated and away from other pets.